thiagofuruchima/enem_ds/docs/index.md

 > ### Brazilian students who pick "english" as their prefered foreing language have higher language average scores than those who pick "spanish".

-As the previous findings, I think this one could also be explained by social inequalities: since spanish have some similarities with portuguese, students who can't afford a private english course tend to pick it as their prefered foreign language.
+As the previous findings, this one could also be explained by social inequalities: since spanish have some similarities with portuguese, students who can't afford a private english course tend to pick it as their prefered foreign language.

 > ### Brazilian female students have higher essay average scores than male students.